 • BE THE FIRST TO BENEFIT FROM INNOVATION AND RESEARCH

-Through Cherie Hugo’s PhD, we are leading the way in finding innovative solutions to malnutrition and the associated health care costs in aged care facilities.
+Through Cherie Hugo’s PhD research and Lantern Alliance learnings, we are leading the way in finding innovative solutions to malnutrition and the associated health care costs in aged care facilities.

 • UPSKILL AND SAVE